 Arlington has been a family home for over 400 years, and we like to ensure the whole family is included on your visit.
 Dogs on leads are welcome in the carriage museum, gardens and the wider estate.
 Read on to get your tail wagging.

-The Chichester's who owned Arlington Court for eleven generations, were a family of dog lovers, proven by a memorial at the back of the house.
-Today dogs are still welcome in the grounds, formal gardens and carriage museum.
+The Chichesters, who owned Arlington Court for eleven generations, were a family of dog lovers, proven by a memorial at the back of the house.
+Today dogs are still welcome in the grounds and formal gardens, and carriage museum when open.

-Assistance dogs only are allowed in the house and tea-room, but there are plenty of picnic benches in the tea garden so you can enjoy lunch with your pet.
+Assistance dogs only are allowed in the house and tea-room when open, but there are plenty of picnic benches in the tea garden where dogs are welcome.